Nissan Formula E Team | Formula E

 The Nissan duo got into their strides in the six-race season-finale in Berlin, Buemi claiming three podiums to his name and Rowland added to this with his debut victory in Formula E. An impressive run of results to allow Nissan e.dams to fire into second in the teams' standings.

-For Season 9 and the beginning of the Gen3 era, Nissan have taken complete control of the squad bringing an all-new line-up for their factory entry, putting their faith in the hands of race-winner Norman Nato who returns after a one-season sabbatical and highly-rated rookie Sacha Fenestraz making his full-time start.
+For Season 9 and the beginning of the GEN 3 Era, Nissan took complete control of the squad bringing an all-new line-up for their factory entry, putting their faith in the hands of race-winner Norman Nato who returned after a one-season sabbatical and highly-rated rookie Sacha Fenestraz who made his full-time start.